 In 1994 vegetable production was stopped to concentrate on milking cows which had become the main business.

 In 1999, younger brother Grant joined Brett & Clive.

-Puttergill Farming partnership trades as CS Puttergill & Sons.
-Grant and Brett run the farm, and Clive is semi-retired.
+CS Puttergill & Sons partnership trades as Puttergill Farming.
+Brett and Grant run the farm, and Clive is “retired”.

-The stud-herd comprises predominantly Holsteins and a handful of Jerseys (introduced to the herd in 2008).
+The DAIRY stud-herd comprises predominantly Holsteins and a handful of Jerseys.

 - Holsteins: 351d lactation – 10,038kg, 3.87% fat, 3.09% protein, ICP 417d

 - Jerseys: 333d lactation – 7,099kg, 4.78% fat, 3.61% protein, ICP 402d

 - Daily average production per cow for the whole herd (Holsteins & Jerseys) = 28 litres of milk per cow per day